 By the way, there's another piece of meat that sometimes goes by the name sirloin tip, and it's actually the sirloin flap, which actually is from the beef sirloin primal.
 Sirloin flap is more like skirt steak, though, so it's completely different from the knuckle.

 Top Round: Good for Making Roast Beef

 Top round comes from the inside of the leg and is therefore sometimes called inside round.
-In its retail form, it usually consists of two muscles, the semimembranosus and the adductor.
+In its retail form, it usually consists of two muscles, the semimembranosus, and the adductor.

-Comparatively speaking, top round is more tender than bottom round, but down at this end of the beef carcass, the word "tender" has a much different meaning than it does up around the rib or short loin.
+Comparatively speaking, the top round is more tender than bottom round, but down at this end of the beef carcass, the word "tender" has a much different meaning than it does up around the rib or short loin.